Classes of Tantra in Tibetan Buddhism

-Classes of Tantra in Tibetan Buddhism refers to the categorization of Buddhist tantric scriptures in Indo-Tibetan Buddhism.
+Classes of Tantra in Tibetan Buddhism is the categorization of Buddhist tantric scriptures in Tibetan Buddhism.
 Tibetan Buddhism inherited numerous tantras and forms of tantric practice from medieval Indian Buddhist Tantra.
 There were various ways of categorizing these tantras in India.
 In Tibet, the Sarma (New Translation) schools categorize tantric scriptures into four classes, while the Nyingma (Ancients) school use six classes of tantra.

 Sarma ("New Translation") classification

 The Sarma, "New Translation" schools of Tibetan Buddhism (Gelug, Sakya, Kagyu, Jonang) classify tantric practices and texts into four classes.
 In this, they follow Indian Tantric Buddhists such as Abhayākara, who makes this distinction in his Clusters of Quintessential Instructions.
 Tantras are classified according to the capacity of persons, the deities they use, the specific types of methods they employ and how they use desire (kama).